You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 - It makes it easy to return tomorrow.

-You’re no longer trying to squeeze a full masterpiece out in one sitting.
-You’re laying bricks—one solid chunk at a time.
+Don’t try to force a full masterpiece in one sitting.
+Lay bricks (one solid chunk at a time).

-Over a week, those 20-minute bricks build something real:
+Over a week, those 25-minute bricks build something real:

 - Monday: freewrite ideas